 The legislation would establish the Florida Office of Broadband within the Department of Economic Opportunity for the purpose of developing and promoting broadband internet services in the state.
 Further, establishing this office would allow the state to pursue and receive federal grants available to support broadband.

+SB 1166: Ready for the Floor

-SB 1166: Appropriations HB 969: Ready for the Floor
+HB 969: Ready for the Floor